adrido/minetest-mapper-cpp/doc/manual.rst

 ``--drawalpha[=cumulative|cumulative-darken|average|none]``
 ...........................................................
-	Specify how to render the alpha (transparency) value of nodes.
+	Specify how to render the transparency (defined by the alpha value) of nodes.

 	    :none: don't render transparency.
 This is the same as omitting this option.